Dornstetten: Museums

 Like most towns in the area, Dornstetten has a Heimatmuseum which documents the history of the local area.
 The Doll and Toy Museum is housed in the Hegel Department Store building (Kaufhaus Hegel).

 Himmlisch Heer is a historic copper, silver and barite mine open to the public in Hallwangen.

 Buildings

 The historic Altstadt with its half-timbered Fachwerkhäuser, is well known throughout the area, and a popular destination for day-trippers.
 Dornstetten lies along the southern part of the German Half-Timbered House Road (Deutsche Fachwerkstraße), which runs from Mosbach to Haslach im Kinzigtal and includes several historic attractions.

+St. Martin's Church is a late Gothic building from the time of Count Eberhard.
+The first documentary mention of the church and the parish of Dornstetten dates back to November 12, 1267.
+In 1410, it was given its basic shape, which it still has today.
+The sacristy, the Gothic choir and possibly even the massive west tower date from this time, if it was not added in 1490.
+A foundation stone at the north portal of the tower indicates this date.

+The church has been a Protestant establishment since 1534.
+However, on May 8, 1676, a catastrophic fire swept through the town and engulfed the church, causing significant damage.
+The flames destroyed the roof trusses, and with a deafening crash, the bells tumbled into the bell yard, shattering upon impact.

+In 1677, Johann David Frisch donated a new baptismal font to the church.

+The following year, in 1678, French bell founders crafted the largest bell in the peal, known as the “Dominica,” or Sunday bell.

 Barefoot park

 The Barefoot Park Dornstetten in Hallwangen offers a 2.4 km (1.5-mi) path and several stations along the way to learn about nature, play, or experience walking barefoot for its medicinal value.